Selective decay by Casimir dissipation in fluids: Conclusion

 The phenomenon of selective decay is thought to arise from a multiscale interaction between disparate large and small scales in which the large scales are regarded as a type of coarse graining, or perhaps the envelope, of the small scale motions, \cite{MiPoSu2008}.
 This type of model is consistent with other recently developed multiscale turbulence models, particularly that in \cite{HoTr2012}, in which the large scale motion is regarded as a \emph{Lagrange coordinate} for the small scale motion.

 Thus, a phenomenological point of view exists in which the effect of selective decay of Casimirs that depend on gradients of the velocity may be regarded usefully as providing a type of coarse-graining that is similar to the effect of a turbulent viscosity, but still conserves energy.
-In this regard, see also \cite{VaHu1988,LeDuCh2006}.
+In this regard, see the work of \cite{VaHu1988,GrSa1989,LeDuCh2006} that investigates the emergence of large-scale flows under weak viscous decay.

 This interpretation of selective decay arising from coarse graining may also suggest a connection between selective decay and the design of numerical methods.
-In particular, one may wish to design numerical methods whose solutions imitate selective decay without adding too much linear viscosity.
+In particular, one may wish to design numerical methods whose solutions imitate selective decay without adding too much linear dissipation of energy and momentum due to viscosity.
 And from our discussion here it seems that the method of anticipated vorticity in \cite{SaBa1981,SaBa1985} may be one of those numerical methods.

 The theoretical approach presented here may lead to classes of other numerical methods based on selective Casimir decay that would generalize and extend the applicability of the method of anticipated vorticity to other areas of fluid dynamics.
 A recent discussion of numerical methods based on anticipated vorticity for 2D flows is given in \cite{ChGuRi2011}.
 A ``scale-aware'' version of the anticipated vorticity method in 3D should also be readily obtainable, by allowing the value of its time-scale parameter $\theta$ to depend on local mean properties of the solution.
 However, this is beyond the scope of the present work.